kggreene/kggreene.github.io/README.md

 - Founding member of [Techtopia](http://techtopia.harvard.edu/), Harvard initiative on ethics and governance of emerging digital technologies

-- Harvard, MIT, and Princeton Workshop on AI and Ethics in Industry, 2018
+- Advised companies and helped develop case studies at Harvard, MIT, and Princeton Workshop on AI and Ethics in Industry, 2018

 ## Machine learning, computer vision, artificial intelligence and autonomous vehicles